phlex-ruby/phlex.fun/pages/rails/layouts.md

 # Layouts in Rails

-If you ran the install geneartor, you should have an `ApplicationLayout` file under `app/views/layouts/application_layout.rb`.
+If you ran the install generator, you should have an `ApplicationLayout` file under `app/views/layouts/application_layout.rb`.

 You can configure a controller to use this layout with the `layout` method.
 Phlex layouts are even compatible with non-Phlex views.